Beth O'Leary: Inspiration

-O'Leary's favourite authors include Marian Keyes; David Nichols; Jane Austen; Charles Dickens; Maria Edgeworth and Gillian McAllister.
+O'Leary's favourite authors include Marian Keyes; David Nicholls; Jane Austen; Charles Dickens; Maria Edgeworth and Gillian McAllister.
 Growing up, she read fantasy novels and enjoyed love stories.
 In her childhood years she read books by Terry Pratchett and Tamora Pierce.
 Some books O'Leary has enjoyed include Rachel's Holiday by Marian Keyes, Pride and Prejudice by Jane Austen and Half a World Away by Mike Gayle.

 The Flatshare was a unique instance of her writing, as usually her ideas come together from different ideas over the course of time.
 Her debut novel, however, was inspired by a situation from O'Leary's personal living situation.
 Her and her now-husband shared a flat but rarely saw each other due to their work shift times.
 She began to wonder if it would be possible for two strangers to live this way, and how it might develop.

 O'Leary's characters do not arrive to her fully formed.
 She says that she learns about them as she writes their story.